 At Motorwise, all scrap cars are recycled and disposed of in the proper manner.
 Motorwise is licensed and regulated by the Environment Agency as a Higher Tier Waste Carrier Broker.
 Click here to view our licence.

 Motorwise is committed to reducing pollution and waste associated with car scrap disposal.
-We provide consumer-friendly, safe and legally compliant access to the scrap car industry.
+We provide consumer-friendly, safe and legally compliant access to the scrap car industry, allowing you to legally scrap your car.
 With Motorwise, you get a free, no obligation car scrap quote in just one click.
 We work with some of the U.K’s largest licenced ATF’s (Authorised Treatment Facility) who can pay the best price for your unwanted, damaged, faulty or scrap car.

 Now, all legally operating scrap car dealers have to keep accurate records, obtain identification from the scrap car seller and be licenced with their local authority.
 The authority has the power to refuse or revoke licences if conditions of the licence are not met.